usernameforarihant/SignScribe/README.md

 **Contributing**

+## Workflows
+1. Update config.yaml
+2. Update params.yaml
+3. Update entity
+4. Update the configuration manager in src config
+5. Update the conponents
+6. Update the pipeline
+7. Update the main. py
+8. Update the app.py

 We welcome contributions to SignScribe!
 Feel free to fork the repository, make changes, and submit a pull request.

 **Disclaimer**